Chichewa tones: Works describing Chichewa tones

 The earliest work to mark the tones of Chichewa words was the Afro-American scholar Mark Hanna Watkins' A Grammar of Chichewa (1937).
 This was a pioneering work, since not only was it the first work on Chichewa to include tones, but it was also the first grammar of any African language to be written by an American.
 The informant used by Watkins was the young Kamuzu Banda, who in 1966 was to become the first President of the Republic of Malawi.

 Another grammar including Chichewa tones was a handbook written for Peace Corps Volunteers, Stevick et al., Chinyanja Basic Course (1965), which gives very detailed information on the tones of sentences, and also indicates intonations.
 Its successor, Scotton and Orr (1980) Learning Chichewa, is much less detailed.
 All three of these works are available on the Internet.
 J.K.
 Louw's Chichewa: A Practical Course (1987) [1980], which contained tone markings, is currently out of print.

 From 1976 onwards a number of academic articles by Malawian and Western scholars have been published on different aspects of Chichewa tones.
 The most recent work discussing the tones of Chichewa is The Phonology of Chichewa (2017) by Laura Downing and Al Mtenje.

 Four dictionaries also mark the tones on Chichewa words.
 The earliest of these was volume 3 of J.K.
-Louw's Chichewa: A Practical Course (1987) [1980]; A Learner's Chichewa-English, English-Chichewa Dictionary by Botne and Kulemeka (1991), the monolingual Mtanthauziramawu wa Chinyanja/Chichewa (c.2000) produced by the Centre for Language Studies of the University of Malawi (available online), and the Common Bantu On-Line Chichewa Dictionary (2001) formerly published online by the University of California in Berkeley.
+Louw's Chichewa: A Practical Course (1987) [1980]; A Learner's Chichewa-English, English-Chichewa Dictionary by Botne and Kulemeka (1991), the monolingual Mtanthauziramawu wa Chinyanja/Chichewa (c.2000) produced by the Centre for Language Studies of the University of Malawi (available online), and the Common Bantu On-Line Chichewa Dictionary (2001) formerly published online by the University of California, Berkeley.

 So far all the studies which have been published on Chichewa tones have dealt with the Malawian variety of the language.
 There is no published information available on the tones of Chinyanja spoken in Zambia and Mozambique.